 Despite any TV ads you see with F-150s in a rural or country setting, the vast majority of these new trucks are in large and medium-sized cities.

 The average household income of a new Ford F-150 owner is about $82,000 per year.
-By comparison the median household income was $61,372 in 2017.
+By comparison the median household income in the United States was $61,372 in 2017.
 (We admit it, we’re comparing two different things.
 Confused about “average” vs. “median?”
 Look here.)

 If that average household income sounds high, remember for a truck with a base MSRP under $30,000, a 2018 Ford F-150 Platinum Edition with all the bells & whistles and accessories can go for over $74,000!

 Chevrolet Silverado owner demographics

 The Chevy Silverado is the second most popular pickup truck in the U.S.

 When it comes to new Silverado 1500 buyer demographics, the average new Silverado 1500 owner is one year younger than the F-150 owner and the ownership by females or males is almost an exact match to the F-150 owner.
 New Silverados are just slightly more popular among Hispanic buyers than new F-150s.

 The average household income of a new Silverado owner is about $76,000 per year and like the F-150, despite those romantic country images you see in advertising, the majority of new Silverados are owned in large and medium-sized cities.